kbase/narrative/README.md

 ## About

-The KBase Narrative Interface builds on the [Jupyter Notebook](http://jupyter.org) and contains elements to interact with various KBase tools and data stores.
+The KBase Narrative Interface builds on [Jupyter Notebooks](http://jupyter.org) and contains elements to interact with various KBase tools and data stores.

 This document contains links to various documentation in the [docs](docs) directory, with a brief description of each.